Overview - Snow Plowing Operations

 The Operations Division directs and oversees the plowing and de-icing operations for the City of Janesville.

-The decision to begin plowing is made by the Director of Public Works, the Operations Director, or the Assistant Operations Director.
+The decision to begin plowing is made by the Director of Public Works, the Operations Director, or the Operations Superintendent.
 Weather forecasts are continuously monitored to ensure that plowing crews are notified of the possibility of snow removal operations and to anticipate any changes to ongoing or planned plowing events.

 Full Plow Operations

 A full plow operation will begin after snow accumulation has ended for storms that produce a minimum of 2 to 3 inches of snow.
 Plowing operations may begin before snowfall has subsided if exceptional conditions are anticipated, such as a high accumulation rate, extremely low temperatures, or drifting.
 All City streets are plowed as close to the curb as possible.

 The primary goal of a full plowing operation is to have City streets cleared of snow and to achieve bare pavement on arterial streets within 24 hours of a storm’s completion.

 Snow removal is performed on all City streets and alleys, with the following priorities:

 If conditions warrant, a snow emergency will be declared as much in advance as possible so that vehicles are moved from the roadways.
 For more information on snow emergencies or to learn how to be notified of a snow emergency declaration, please visit the Snow Emergencies webpage.

 If less than 2 to 3 inches of snow have fallen, or if another snowfall event is anticipated within a short amount of time, snow removal crews will not plow all City streets.
 This means that residential streets will not be plowed.